workingenius/reb/README.md

         + P.tag(fragment, tag='fragment')
 ```

-In the code above, each part of the pattern are bound with examples.
+In the code above, each part of the pattern is bound with examples.

-Examples do not change matches and extractions, but during the declaration (creation) of the pattern, a validation is done, ensuring the pattern appears in each of the example given.
-With well selected examples, code readers (somebody else or maybe the author 3 months later) will get something on seeing them: maybe cases that the expression was derived from, or the purpose of it.
-It is designed as a mechanism to explicitly "encode" our thinkings together with patterns on writing, and trace them back on reading.
+Examples do not change matches and extractions, but during the declaration (creation) of the pattern, a validation is done, ensuring the pattern appears in each of the examples given.
+With well-selected examples, code readers (somebody else or maybe the author 3 months later) will get something from seeing them: perhaps cases that the expression was derived from, or the purpose of it.
+It is designed as a mechanism to explicitly "encode" our thoughts together with patterns in writing, and trace them back on reading.
 Pattern authors can use examples to convey more information to readers, and "make an agreement" easier with maintainers. **So examples work like comments**, but well, "explicit is better than implicit".

-Regular expressions are widely used in some information extraction tasks on natural languages.
-As corpus goes complex, the re we write tend to become big and long, which is difficult to read and understand, not to mention to modify them.
+Regular expressions are widely used in some information extraction tasks in natural languages.
+As corpus goes complex, the regular expressions we write tend to become big and long, which is difficult to read and understand, not to mention to modify.
 Even if patterns are divided into small parts, it is still a hard job to maintain or extend them, partly because no alarm happens when good cases turn bad.
 So **on the other hand, examples work as a sort of test**.
-With a careless pattern modification, one of the example may fails the creation of the pattern, which in turns alarms coders to pay attention in the first place.
+With a careless pattern modification, one of the examples may fail the creation of the pattern, which in turn alarms coders to pay attention in the first place.

-## Match more than one groups with same tag
+## Match more than one group with same tag

 Queries in url can be joined with "&", like passing multiple arguments.
 What if we want to extract each argument and its value?
 We may want to write traditional re like this: